UPI Transaction Charges

 Who will pay the interchange fees?

 Interchange fees are charged by card issuers or wallets, which are typically paid by merchants.
-These fees only apply to transactions above Rs.2,000 for medium-category shopkeepers.
-As for high-value transactions, merchants have the option to either absorb the additional costs or pass them on to the customers.
+For medium-category shopkeepers, these fees only apply to transactions above Rs.2,000.
+For high-value transactions, merchants have the option to either absorb the additional costs or pass them on to the customers.

 The NPCI has instructed PPI issuers to pay a service charge of 15 basis points to remitter banks for loading wallets with more than Rs.2,000.
 For example, if you recharge your PhonePe wallet with more than Rs.2,000, PhonePe will pay a wallet-loading service charge of 0.15% to your bank.

-In simpler terms, customers will not have to pay any extra fees for recharging their wallets to perform UPI transactions.
+In simpler terms, customers will not have to pay any extra fees to recharge their wallets to perform UPI transactions.

 Impact of the New Interchange Fee

-The new interchange fee is expected to have an impact on PPI issuers, acquiring banks, and merchants.
+The new interchange fee is expected to impact PPI issuers, acquiring banks, and merchants.
 PPI issuers will now have to pay an interchange fee to acquire banks for UPI transactions above Rs.2,000 made through PPIs.
-Acquiring banks may pass on this fee to merchants, who may in turn pass it on to customers.
-This may lead to an increase in the cost of transactions for customers.
+Acquiring banks may pass on this fee to merchants, who may, in turn, pass it on to customers.
+This may lead to an increase in customers’ transaction costs.

 Benefits of the New Interchange Fee